 The beauty of trekking is just one of its many benefits.
 This type of activity can help you with weight loss, improve your overall physical and mental health, and help you build some muscle.
 What’s more, it boosts mental wellbeing, eases stress, and provides great opportunities to meet like-minded people – just some of the many reasons why people hike.
 All in all, it’s one of the best ways to spend your free time.

 However, to really enjoy traversing the great outdoors, a trekking newbie needs proper outdoor gear.
 And since trekking means walking, climbing, and sometimes even running, the most important part of outdoor gear is your shoes.
 However, with hundreds of different brands of trekking shoes to choose from, it can be incredibly difficult to decide which is the best for you.
+You can also check which brand stands better between each other: North Face vs Marmot.

 Due to the superb quality of their products, two brands stand out – Salomon and North Face.
 From winter boots to trail runners, these companies provide premium-quality products that will keep your feet comfortable and protected during your outdoor adventures.
 Let’s compare them!